oneTaken/ImageTagging/README.md

 # ImageTagging
-project results demo.
+Project results demo.
 Already transferred on Android app.

 This is a similar edition of Apple's Photo Classification function.